 Roll 1D10 and read the result in the corresponding missile fire table.
-Note when shooting on a rider: The shooter can select which of the two hexes the mounted character occupies is the target hex

 Note that you don't need to determine the impact hex if the target is within 2 hexes of the shooter (which is about 4 meters / 12 feet in the real world).